How filmmakers create future worlds

 1/20 – "Tomorrowland" (2015)

 Andrei Tarkovsky did.
-With production designer Rashit Safiullin, the Russian director created a disturbing, haunting, dreamlike set for "Stalker," a 1979 film focused on a restricted site called the "Zone."
+With production designer Rashit Safiullin, the Russian director created a disturbing, haunting, dreamlike set for "Stalker," a 1979 film focused on a restricted site called the Zone.
 Somewhere inside the Zone is a room where a person's innermost desires are fulfilled.

 But the Zone shifts and changes depending on the psyche of individuals.
-Tarkovsky and Safiullin gave form to this elusive and memorable setting in a deserted hydro power plant and a chemical factory in Estonia, proving that the architecture of the best science fiction films are more to do the imagination than with novelty and special effects.
+Tarkovsky and Safiullin gave form to this elusive and memorable setting in a deserted hydropower plant and a chemical factory in Estonia, proving that the architecture of the best science fiction films is more to do the imagination than with novelty and special effects.
 Today, "Stalker" is highly rated by audiences and critics alike.

 The future, in films as in architecture, is never less than elusive and hard to predict.